Evidence-based

 • Migraine preventative medication– Tricyclic antidepressants such as Amitriptyline and Nortriptyline are not only migraine preventative medications.
 As an added bonus, they might also improve tinnitus, but more research is needed in this area.
 This article written by Dr. Hain contains a migraine medication flowchart that does a great job reviewing common migraine preventative medications.

-• A Multi-modal approach– So many more strategies such as hydration, sleep hygiene, movement and more are available to empower you to reduce the frequency & intensity of migraine attacks.
+• A Multi-modal approach or “Treatment Pie”– So many more strategies such as hydration, sleep hygiene, movement and more are available to empower you to reduce the frequency & intensity of migraine attacks.
 Successfully reducing attacks reduces symptoms like tinnitus that come with them.

 Tinnitus treatments